dylanjwolff/rv-sc/README.md

 This tool uses Spot to generate automata from LTL formulas.
 I've observed the website and repository for Spot to be down with quite some frequency in early October '21.
 As such, I've included a tarball with v2.9.8 of Spot in this repository directly to avoid sporadic CI issues.
+I was only able to get this working by building and installing it manually (see Dockerfile for steps).

 ## Geth